4s3man/MintSofrRecruitment/README.md

 In your favourite browser go to http://localhost:8044/

 ## Running tests
-Naavigate to app folder and run
+Navigate to app folder and run
 ```
     make tests
 ```